Robert S. Silberman: Biography

 In 1990, he was appointed United States Deputy Assistant Secretary of the Navy.
 On June 15, 1992, President of the United States George H. W. Bush nominated Silberman to be United States Assistant Secretary of the Army (Manpower and Reserve Affairs).
 After Senate confirmation, Silberman held this office from 1992 to 1993.

 Silberman left government service in 1993, becoming assistant to the chief executive officer of International Paper.
 He left for CalEnergy Company in 1995, where he served in a number of senior management roles, including as president and chief operating officer.
-He left CalEnergy in 2000, and in March 2001 became chief executive officer of Strayer Education, Inc. Additionally, since 2003 he has served as chairman of the board of Strayer.
+He left CalEnergy in 2000, and in March 2001 became chief executive officer of Strayer Education, Inc. Additionally, since 2003 he has served as chairman of the board of Strayer, now known as Strategic Education, Inc.

 In 2007, during his tenure at Strayer Education, Silberman was awarded Morningstar's CEO of the Year award.
 Other recipients of the award include Warren Buffett, Jamie Dimon, Charles Schwab and Herb Kelleher.

-Silberman currently serves as a director of Strayer Education, Inc., of Covanta Holding Company, and of 21st Century Fox.
-He also serves on the board of visitors of The Johns Hopkins University School of Advanced International Studies.
+Silberman currently serves as a director of Strategic Education, Inc. and as the Chairman of the Board of Par Pacific Holdings, Inc. He also serves on the board of visitors of The Johns Hopkins University School of Advanced International Studies.
 He is a member of the Council on Foreign Relations as well.